 |Nur Sci 222C Doctoral Seminar in Clinical Translational Science (2)||Supporting Coursework and/or Nur Sci 298, 299 or 399 (12)||Supporting Coursework and/or Nur Sci 298, 299 or 399 (12)|

 |Supporting Coursework and/or Nur Sci 298, 299 or 399 (10)||Qualifying Examination|

 |Supporting Coursework and/or Nur Sci 298, 299 or 399 (12)||Supporting Coursework and/or Nur Sci 299 (12)||Supporting Coursework and/or Nur Sci 299 (12)|

 |Nur Sci 296 Doctoral Dissertation Reading and Writing (12)||Nur Sci 296 Doctoral Dissertation Reading and Writing (12)||Nur Sci 296 Doctoral Dissertation Reading and Writing (12)|

 |Nur Sci 298 Directed Studies in Nursing Science||Nur Sci 298 Directed Studies in Nursing Science||Nur Sci 298 Directed Studies in Nursing Science|

 |Nur Sci 299 Independent Study in Nursing Science||Nur Sci 299 Independent Study in Nursing Science||Nur Sci 299 Independent Study in Nursing Science|

 |Nur Sci 399 University Teaching||Nur Sci 399 University Teaching||Nur Sci 399 University Teaching|

-You must meet the admission requirements of the UC Irvine Graduate Division and the Program in Nursing Science, and you must submit:
+You must meet the admission requirements of the UC Irvine Graduate Division and the School of Nursing, and you must submit:

 Copies of official transcripts, curriculum vitae and samples of scholarly work should be mailed directly to: